Khadijaasif2300/Explore-Pakistan/README.md

-Perfect 👍 Thanks for sharing the example.
-I’ll now create a **professional `README.md`** for your project **Explore Pakistan** in the same structured, recruiter-friendly format you like.

-Here’s a polished draft tailored to your project:

----

 # 🌍 Explore Pakistan

 A responsive website built with **HTML, CSS, and JavaScript**, designed to showcase the beautiful landscapes, historical landmarks, and cultural heritage of Pakistan.